Daily Mail and General Trust: Consumer Media

-The London Evening Standard was owned by DMGT until it was sold to Alexander Lebedev in January 2009.
+London's Evening Standard was owned by DMGT until it was sold to Alexander Lebedev in January 2009.
 DMGT still maintains a 5% share.

+In August 2023, DMGT confirmed its interest in acquiring the Telegraph Media Group.
+The TMG hosts a rival to the Daily Mail, the Daily Telegraph.

 Property information

 In the UK, Landmark Information Group includes Landmark and SearchFlow and provide information for property transactions.
-Trepp, in the US, provides similar services.
+Trepp is a data provider for the US Commercial Real Estate Market.

 Corporate services

 DMGT ventures is the venture capital arm of DMGT.
 Investments include used-car platform Cazoo, property investment platform Bricklane, and will-writing platform Farewill.

 Head office

 The head office is located in Northcliffe House in Kensington, London Borough of Kensington and Chelsea.
 In addition to housing the DMGT head office, the building also houses the offices of The Independent, i, Daily Mail, Mail on Sunday, Evening Standard, Metro and Metro.co.uk.

-Charity

-Upon the outbreak of the Russian invasion of Ukraine, DMGT donated £500,000 to help the victims and refugees.